Mexican coffee - tastier, more nutritious, not available in stores!

 Ingredients, in food processor - ready to process

-• Almonds, whole, non-blanched (may be lightly toasted) - 3/4 c
+• almonds, whole, non-blanched (may be lightly toasted, but it’s not at all necessary) - 3/4 c

-• Pecans, whole - 3/4 c (Note: pecans are native to the SW USA and northern Mexico.
+• pecans, whole - 3/4 c (Note: pecans are native to the SW USA and northern Mexico.
 I have used walnuts with equal success, and now use them routinely in place of pecans.)

 • cacao, ground (cocoa powder, plain) - 1 cup (I use Costco’s organic fair-trade cacao powder)